Mission Statement

 What's New

-Like many programs on campus, the AAASCP is still dealing with the ongoing challenges related to the pandemic, especially as it relates to strengthening student engagement and programmatic interest.
+Like many programs on our own campus and throughout the nation, the AAASCP is still dealing with the ongoing societal and global challenges that affect student engagement and programmatic interest.
 Nonetheless, we were able to collaborate with numerous departments and offices on important programs and activities and graduated three students who completed the Certificate:

-Senior Seminar capstone project presentation event, May 18, 2023
+Senior Seminar capstone project presentation event, May 10, 2024 Senior Seminar capstone project presentation event, May 10, 2024

-Tiffany, Taylor, and Kim worked extremely hard throughout their courses and on their respective Senior Seminar capstone projects and completing the Certificate is an important accomplishment and one that they should definitely feel proud of, particularly given the challenges of these last few years.
+Libby, Sophia, and Jessica worked extremely hard throughout all of their courses and on their respective Senior Seminar capstone projects.
+Completing the Certificate is an important accomplishment that they should definitely feel proud of, particularly given the challenges of these last few years.
 It is students like these who sustain the AAASCP and help make it vibrant and dynamic.
 We wish them the best of luck as they graduate, start the next chapter of their educational journey or their careers, and bring their knowledge and wisdom to their own communities.

-The second major organizational change within the AAASCP was, our proposal to lower the number of courses required to complete the Certificate from eight (originally conceived as 22 credits) to six courses was approved by the Faculty Senate and the Provost.
+This past academic year was the first in which the AAASCP’s new reduced course requirements were in effect (the number of courses required to complete the Certificate was reduced from eight to six courses, as approved by the Faculty Senate and the Provost last academic year).
 Through the years, the 8-course requirement has been consistently cited by students as the most significantly barrier that prevented them from seriously considering completing the Certificate.
 Now that the number has been reduced to just six courses, we are very hopeful and confident that the AAASC will be more attractive to prospective students.

-Throughout the 2022-2023 academic year, the AAASCP was very proud to co-sponsor and/or collaborate with other programs on bringing the following speakers to the UMass campus:
+Throughout the 2023-2024 year, the AAASCP was very proud to co-sponsor and/or collaborate with other programs on bringing the following speakers to the UMass campus:

 Each of these events were important opportunities for participants to share their academic/professional expertise and personal experiences with the audience, and to reinforce our commitment to collaborating with and mutually supporting diverse programs and communities that are facing many political, economic, and cultural challenges.
 In connecting what we teach in the classroom to address real-world challenges, we honor and reinforce the power of higher education to make a meaningful difference in the everyday lives of vulnerable members of the community.